 I am an archaeologist and a PhD candidate in the SUNY Binghamton University Department of Anthropology, where I work on the archaeology of Chaco Canyon and its outliers.

 Prior to becoming an archaeologist, I practiced law for nearly a decade.
-I continue to draw on that background, researching the legal and ethical issues surrounding NAGPRA, cultural heritage and the repatriation of material culture and art.
-I am currently a student member of the SAA Committee on Repatriation.
+I continue to draw on that background, researching the legal and ethical issues surrounding NAGPRA, cultural heritage, decolonization of museums, and the repatriation of material culture and art.
+I am also a student member of the SAA Committee on Repatriation.